Randall Woodfield: Later murders

-Five days later in Corvallis, a man matching the I-5 Bandit's description held up a fabric store, molesting the clerk and her customer before he left.
-On February 12, 1981, robberies committed by a man matching the I-5 Bandit's description occurred in Vancouver, Olympia, and Bellevue, Washington.
+Then on February 9, in Corvallis, a man matching the I-5 Bandit's description held up a fabric store, molested the clerk and her customer before he left.
+Three days later, robberies committed by a man matching the I-5 Bandit's description occurred in Vancouver, Olympia, and Bellevue, Washington.
 The Olympia and Bellevue incidents included three sexual assaults.